bbchk/avkfe/README.md

 pick variants of akb from avto standart

 - make buy button send bought items to viber as message, so we reach out back
+- we need cart that that saves items locally in browser we need cart dialog we need header button

 we need to set fucking bosch and varta (at least one model), so people see we sell them as well